echamudi/nodejs-parallel-programming-examples/README.md

 Hello
 ```

-Due to OS limitation, some OSes do not support `-bind-to core`.
+Due to OS limitation, some OSes do not support `--bind-to core`.
 For example, this is the result
 if we run the command in macOS.

 ```